Enter any Comments or Questions below… (read questions & answers from others below)

 Why do I feel like the “opposite gender”?

 There are many reasons why a person will feel like the opposite gender.
-Many of theses are covered in this web site and its links.
 Our culture sends out hundreds of gender-based messages everyday regarding everything we do.
 This includes gender-based judgments and feedback on who we befriend, what job we pursue, what colors we like, what foods we eat and how much, what sports interest us, how we walk, the tone and volume of our voice, where we shop, what we wear, how we argue, what we think is important and almost everything else we do.
 Almost every aspect of our lives is defined or quantified by our gender.

 The gender dysphoria you may be experiencing comes from the incongruity between how you feel inside and what is expected of you based on your birth gender.
 A therapist may be able to help you sort this out.